lndbaryshnikov/eslint-plugin-fsd/docs/rules/hof-name-prefix.md

 # Higher order functions name prefix  (hof-name-prefix)

-This rule enforces the use of prefix in higher order function names.
+This rule enforces the use of `make` prefix in higher order function names (functions that return other functions, such as event handlers).

 ## Rule Details

-This rule requires that higher order functions and methods(functions that return other functions, such as event handlers) begin with a specific word, such as `make`, `create`, `get`, or any other.

 Examples of **incorrect** code for this rule: